 Michael specialises in construction based litigation.
 He has practised extensively in both the State and Federal Courts, having acted for a number of blue-chip building and construction clients as well as for government regulatory agencies.

-Michael has also worked extensively in the area of insolvency, acting for liquidators and administrators in the Queensland Supreme Court as well as for the Queensland Building and Construction Commission in bankruptcy and winding-up proceedings.
+Michael has also worked extensively in the area of insolvency, acting for liquidators, administrators and trustees in the Federal and State Supreme Courts.
+Michael has also acted for the Queensland Building and Construction Commission in bankruptcy and winding-up proceedings.

 Michael has a detailed and in-depth knowledge of the legislative instruments relevant to claims under the various national security for payment acts, as well as a comprehensive understanding of the complex requirements of construction-based litigation in the Courts.